bigbott/refreshed/example/example.md

 ```
 all that huge code, it's reduced to a simple `Get.to(Second())`.
 Isn't that incredible?

-You may also have noticed that on the other page you simply used Get.find (), and the framework knows which controller you registered previously, and returns it effortlessly, you don't need to type the find with `Get.find<Controller>()` so that he knows what you need.
+You may also have noticed that on the other page, you simply used Get.find (), and the framework knows which controller you registered previously, and returns it effortlessly, you don't need to type the find with `Get.find<Controller>()` so that he knows what you need.

 However, this is simple state management.
-You may want to control the output of each change of state, you may want to use and manipulate streams, you may want a variable to only be changed on the screen, when it definitely changes, you may need a debounce on changing the state, and to these and other needs, Getx has powerful, intelligent, and lightweight state management that can address any need, regardless of the size of your project.
+You may want to control the output of each change of state, you may want to use and manipulate streams, you may want a variable to only be changed on the screen when it definitely changes, you may need a debounce on changing the state, and to these and other needs, Getx has powerful, intelligent, and lightweight state management that can address any need, regardless of the size of your project.
 And its use is even easier than the previous one.

 In your controller, you can remove the update method, Getx is reactive, so when a variable changes, it will automatically change on the screen.
 You just need to add a ".obs" in front of your variable, and that's it, it's already reactive.